Explainer-How safe is it to switch and space COVID-19 vaccine doses?

 Officials have cited limited evidence from trials that the Pfizer/BioNTech, the Oxford University/AstraZeneca and the Moderna vaccines all confer some protection against COVID-19 after the first dose.

-Britain’s MHRA health regulator said on Dec.
-30 it had found an 80% success rate for the Oxford/AstraZeneca vaccine when two full doses are administered, three months apart, higher than the average that the developers themselves had found.
+Britain’s MHRA health regulator on Dec.
+30 said it had found an 80% effectiveness rate for the Oxford/AstraZeneca vaccine when two full doses are administered three months apart, higher than the average that the developers themselves had found.

-The UK government’s vaccine advisory committee said on Dec.
-31 that the Pfizer/BioNTech vaccine conferred 89% protection from two weeks after the first dose, and that for the Oxford/AstraZeneca vaccine “the evidence shows that the initial dose ... offers as much as 70% protection against the effects of the virus”.
+A day later, the UK government’s vaccine advisory committee said the Pfizer/BioNTech vaccine conferred 89% protection from two weeks after the first dose, and that for the Oxford/AstraZeneca vaccine “the evidence shows that the initial dose ... offers as much as 70% protection against the effects of the virus”.
 It did not give detailed data.

 Moderna reported its vaccine was 80% protective after one dose, with efficacy peaking two weeks after the first shot.